xenanetworks/open-automation-python-api/docs/source/api_ref/hlapiv1/stream/connectivity.rst

 source and destination IP addresses.
-The framing of the ping request matches the packet header, including any VLAN protocol segments, and the destination MAC address must also be valid, possibly containing a value obtained with PS_ARPREQUEST.
+The framing of the ping request matches the packet header, including any VLAN protocol segments, and the destination MAC address must also be valid, possibly containing a value obtained with :class:`~xoa_driver.internals.commands.ps_commands.PS_ARPREQUEST`.
 This command does not generate an immediate result, but waits until a ping reply is received on the test port.

 .. note::

     You need to make sure either the port has a correct gateway or the stream has a correct destination IP address to ping.

-Corresponding CLI command: ``PS_PINGREQUEST``
+Corresponding low-level API class: :class:`~xoa_driver.internals.commands.ps_commands.PS_PINGREQUEST`

 .. code-block:: python